-In addition to abnormal occurrences, The Eastern City definition expressly excludes dangers which are avoidable by 'good navigation and seamanship'.
-As the court explained in The Ocean Victory this phrase "describes the standard of navigation expected of the ordinarily prudent and skilful master".
-If a higher standard is required in order safely to navigate the port, then the port will be unsafe: see The Polyglory [1977] 2 Lloyd's Rep. 353.
+In addition to abnormal occurrences, the EASTERN CITY definition expressly excludes dangers which are avoidable by 'good navigation and seamanship'.
+As Teare J explained in the OCEAN VICTORY this phrase "describes the standard of navigation expected of the ordinarily prudent and skilful master".
+If a higher standard is required in order safely to navigate the port, then the port will be unsafe: see the POLYGLORY [1977] 2 Lloyd's Rep. 353.

 It should not be thought, however, that a port will necessarily be unsafe if a ship suffers damage notwithstanding the exercise of good navigation and seamanship by its owner.
-For as the court observed in The Mary Lou [1981] 2 Lloyd's Rep. 272 "care and safety are not necessarily the opposite sides of the same coin.
+For as Mustill J observed in the MARY LOU [1981] 2 Lloyd's Rep. 272 "care and safety are not necessarily the opposite sides of the same coin.
 A third possibility must be taken into account, namely that the casualty was the result of simple 'bad luck'".
 Whether or not 'bad luck' for these purposes adds anything to the requirement that the danger not be due to an abnormal occurrence is yet to be resolved.